A gallery of abandoned industries in the United States.

 New York

-In 1790, Walter T. Livingston started a grist mill called Good Hope Mill along Roeliff Jansen Kill.
-6 The area was referred to as Blatner’s Mills, which was a misspelled name from one of the area’s first settlers, Jacob Platner.
+In 1790, Walter T. Livingston established Good Hope Mill, a grist mill, along the Roeliff Jansen Kill in Columbia County, New York.
+6 The area became known as Blatner’s Mills, a misnomer derived from Jacob Platner, one of the first settlers in the region.

-Charles Bingham moved there from Connecticut in 1865, converted the grist mill into a paper mill, and erected several houses for his workers.
-4 6 Eventually, the community consisted of a grist mill, two paper mills, a blacksmith shop, a woolen factory, a c.
-1857 Methodist Episcopal church, and 20 residences.
-4 5 By 1878. the village had 125 inhabitants.
+Charles Bingham, relocating from Connecticut in 1865, transformed the grist mill into a paper mill.
+He also built several houses for his employees.
+4 6 Over time, the community grew to include a grist mill, two paper mills, a blacksmith shop, a woolen factory, a Methodist Episcopal church dating back to around 1857, and 20 residences.
+4 5 By 1878, the village was home to 125 people.

-In 1908, George Leary of New York City began building a hydroelectric power plant along the waterway, and by 1928, all the land along the creek was purchased, a dam was built, and the Red Hook Power & Light Company was put in operation.
+In 1908, George Leary from New York City initiated the construction of a hydroelectric power plant along the creek.
+By 1928, the surrounding land was acquired, a dam constructed, and the Red Hook Power & Light Company commenced operations.

-The power plant’s operations were sold to New York Power & Light Company in the 1920s, which later sold it to Niagara Mohawk until it closed in the late 1950s.
-6 The dam was torn down in 1965.
+The power plant was acquired by New York Power & Light Company in the 1920s, which subsequently sold it to Niagara Mohawk.
+The plant ceased operations in the late 1950s.
+6 The dam was dismantled in 1965.

 Other